 Teahouse trekking has been gaining popularity over the years with the rise of trekkers in Nepal.
-In the past trekking experience, tent camping was the only option for the trekkers to rest at the foothills of the majestic mountains.
-It was expensive and a difficult option as the trekker had to carry all the equipment and take help of porter and a cook for carrying the luggage and cooking food at night.
-With increasing trekkers and love for the nature, teahouse came into existence making the stay cheaper and easier.
+In the past trekking experience, tent camping was the only option for the trekkers to rest at the majestic mountains' foothills.
+It was expensive and a difficult option as the trekker had to carry all the equipment and take the help of a porter and a cook for carrying the luggage and cooking food at night.
+With increasing trekkers and love for nature, the teahouse came into existence making the stay cheaper and easier.

-Teahouses are the accommodation for staying in the lodge along the trekking routes that offer basic and comfortable lodging and meals.
+Teahouses stay in the lodge along the trekking routes that offer basic and comfortable lodging and meals.

 The teahouses can vary from region to region but mostly you will find them are stone and wooden house with a kitchen, eating space, toilet area and bedrooms with two single beds and a table.
 In the lower altitude, you will find teahouses of multi-story buildings with attached bathrooms.
 But as you go higher, the more basic the facilities get.

-The teahouses are usually run by families.
-So, you will find the typical Nepali food such as Dhal Bhaat consisting of steamed rice, curries, lentil soup and pickle.
+Families usually run the teahouses.
+You will find the typical Nepali food such as Dhal Bhaat consisting of steamed rice, curries, lentil soup and pickle.
 You can also find pasta, momos (dumplings), noodles and pizza in most of the teahouses.
 Make sure you check if the foods are available before you make an order.
-Also, it is suggested to eat fresh food only as you might want to avoid getting sick while you are on the trek.
+It is also suggested to eat fresh food only as you might want to avoid getting sick while you are on the trek.

 Most trekkers choose the typical Nepali Dhal Bhaat as it is healthy and available everywhere you go.
 For drinks, you can get boiled water, sodas and soft drinks.
 These drinks will cost you extra money as you go in the higher altitude.
 The higher you go in the trek; the prices of the meals will increase.